 National Institutes of Health (NIH)

 Department of Health and Human Services (HHS)

-The NIAID Transition Program in Clinical Research provides an exceptional opportunity for physicians to gain clinical and translational research experience in the NIAID Division of Intramural Research (DIR).
-The program aims to increase the pool of well-trained clinical investigators who are competitive for clinical tenure-track positions.
+The NIAID Transition Program in Clinical Research provides an exceptional opportunity for physicians to gain clinical and translational research experience in NIAID’s Division of Intramural Research (DIR).
+This program aims to increase the pool of well-trained clinical investigators who are competitive for clinical tenure-track positions.

 Applications will be evaluated by a search committee composed of DIR principal investigators with clinical and basic research interests.
 Competitive candidates will be invited to present their research accomplishments and plans to the search committee.

 Participants will receive independent resources and staff and will be mentored by an NIAID senior investigator.

 Interested candidates may contact DIR Deputy Director Dr. Karyl Barron at 301-402-2208 or firstname.lastname@example.org for additional information or assistance in identifying an appropriate host lab.